Tutoriels Backend

 - signup works! (code found in chunk-xxx3.js )

-If we run the application (npm run start) we can see in Chrome (F12) at the Network tab how the files are loaded.
+If we run the application (npm run start) we can see in Chrome (F12) in the Network tab how the files are loaded.

-- When the site is launched: main.js is called.
+- When the site launches: main.js is called.

-- When selecting login: chunk-xxx2.js is called only once
+- On login selection: chunk-xxx2.js is called only once

-- When selecting signup: chunk-xxx3.js is called only once
+- At signup selection: chunk-xxx3.js is called only once

-- When Contact is selected: chunk-xxx4.js is called only once
+- When selecting Contact: chunk-xxx4.js is called only once

 - In this case main.js and only chunk-xxx1.js are called